kullrich/orthomap/docs/tutorials/index.rst

 Getting started
 ---------------

-If you are running `orthomap` for the first time, we recommend to either follow the individual :ref:`orthomap-steps` or getting started with the :doc:`nematode case study <nematode_example>` which covers all essential steps.
+If you are running `orthomap` for the first time, we recommend to either follow the individual :ref:`orthomap steps` or getting started with the :doc:`nematode case study <nematode_example>` which covers all essential steps.

 .. image:: img/orthomap_steps.png